MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 track7_link: https://sounds.mailta.pe/XXX/track7.mp3
 episode_URL: https://mailta.pe/578/Magic-Tuber-Stringband/
 ---
 This morning we are absolutely delighted to welcome Magic Tuber Stringband to MailTape.
-Based in Durham, the band weaves itself into the Appalachian folk scene, while also brushing into noise and experimental genres.
+Based in Durham, the band weaves itself into the Appalachian folk traditions, nourished by noise and experimental textures.
+Members Evan Morgan, Mike DeVito, and Courtney Werner join us following the release of their latest album X.

 # Guest's selection